-- His surname, forename, other initials and date of birth. a. - The employer's name. b. - The date on which employment commences. c. - d.
+- a.
+His surname, forename, other initials and date of birth - b.
+The employer's name - c.
+The date on which employment commences - d.
 Whether the employment is fixed-term or permanent employment.
-If the employment is fixed-term: the term as well as the grounds for employment. - His work and the operational unit, as well as any concrete arrangements on alteration of e. work or work placement to enhance employability. - The fulltime and applicable hours to the employee and the size of the actual working f. week that apply to the employee. - The salary, under specification of the relevant salary scale, the salary step and allowances, g. if any, if applicable, the time at which the first periodical salary increase will take place for the first time. - The provision that the CAO and the labour agreement are a whole. h. - The applicable pension scheme. i. - The location or locations where the work is performed. j. - If applicable: the provision that employment is dependent on external funding as referred to in article 2.6 paragraph 2.
+If the employment is fixed-term: the term as well as the grounds for employment - e.
+His work and the operational unit, as well as any concrete arrangements on alteration of work or work placement to enhance employability - f.
+The fulltime and applicable hours to the employee and the size of the actual working week that apply to the employee - q.
+The salary, under specification of the relevant salary scale, the salary step and allowances, if any, if applicable, the time at which the first periodical salary increase will take place for the first time - h.
+The provision that the CAO and the labour agreement are a whole - i.
+The applicable pension scheme - j.
+The location or locations where the work is performed - k.
+If applicable: the provision that employment is dependent on external funding as referred to in article 2.6 paragraph 2 - I. The cancellation procedure and the notice period.